msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 ### HA Sunzi

+#### Sunzi Frame

+* Change Safe Harbor to be limited to the Sunzi's Sensors and Line of Sight.
+  * Sunzi is a warping teleportation presence on the battlefield.
+This will require Sunzi to position itself sensibly to maximize its potential.
+* Change Blink Anchor to always consume a charge, and require a reaction to activate.
+Unwilling characters may ignore this on a successful Engineering save.
+  * Blink Anchor carries guaranteed, immense power for very little cost.
+This change forces Sunzi to be particular about when to activate Blink Anchor and gives NPCs a chance to resist its effect.

 #### Accelerate

 * Add the following sentence prior to the last sentence:
     > "If an object with HP is moved in this way, it takes 1 AP Kinetic Damage for each space moved."
   * Prevent abuse of moving object-like objectives by tying a cost to Accelerate's use.

+#### Blink Charges

+* Change Warp Grenade to only affect one character in the blast.
+That character must be completely within the Blast before and after the teleport.
+  * Undo the Word of Tom to limit the amount of chaos one Warp Grenade can cause.

+#### Blinkspace Tunneler

+* Change so that the effect ends as soon as one character enters the blink tear.
+  * As written, Blinkspace Tunneler allows a quick character to get their whole team instantaneously across a map, trivializing movement in many sitreps.
+This keeps the effect toned down while still allowing a buddy to come along for the ride.

 ### HA Enkidu